shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 - Your instance does not meet the [prerequisites](#prerequisites).
 - You do not want to use the official Atlassian Marketplace listing.
 - You do not want GitLab.com to [handle the app lifecycle events](#gitlabcom-handling-of-app-lifecycle-events) or to know that your instance has installed the app.
-- You do not want GitLab.com to [redirect branch creation links](#gitlabcom-handling-of-branch-creation) to your instance.
+- You want to create branches from Jira Cloud.

 ### Prerequisites

 - The instance must be publicly available.
 - The instance must be on GitLab version 15.7 or later.
 - You must set up [OAuth authentication](#set-up-oauth-authentication).
-- Your GitLab instance must use HTTPS _and_ your GitLab certificate must be publicly trusted or contain the full chain certificate.
+- If your instance uses HTTPS, your GitLab certificate must be publicly trusted or contain the full chain certificate.
-- Your network configuration must allow:
-  - Outbound connections from your self-managed instance to Jira Cloud ([Atlassian IP addresses](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections))
-  - Inbound and outbound connections between your self-managed instance and GitLab.com ([GitLab.com IP addresses](../../user/gitlab_com/index.md#ip-range))
-  - For self-managed instances behind a firewall:
+- Your network must allow inbound and outbound connections between your self-managed instance, Jira, and GitLab.com.
+For self-managed instances that are behind a firewall and cannot be directly accessed from the internet, you must:
   1. Set up an internet-facing [reverse proxy](#using-a-reverse-proxy) in front of your self-managed instance.
-    1. Configure the reverse proxy to allow inbound connections from GitLab.com ([GitLab.com IP addresses](../../user/gitlab_com/index.md#ip-range))
+  1. Open your firewall and allow inbound traffic from [Atlassian IP addresses](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections) only.
-    1. Ensure your self-managed instance can still make the outbound connections described above.
+  1. Add [GitLab IP addresses](../../user/gitlab_com/index.md#ip-range) to the allowlist of your firewall.
 - The Jira user that installs and configures the app must meet certain [requirements](#jira-user-requirements).

 ### Set up your instance